 4. What scope does Griffith formula apply to and under what circumstances should it be revised?

-Griffith formula is only applicable to brittle solids containing microcracks, such as glass, inorganic crystal materials, ultra-high strength steel, etc.
+The Griffith formula is only appropriate for brittle solids containing microcracks, such as glass, inorganic crystal materials, and ultra-high strength steel.

-For many engineering structural materials, such as structural steel and polymer materials, the crack tip will produce large plastic deformation, which will consume a lot of plastic deformation work.
+For many engineering structural materials, such as structural steel and polymer materials, the crack tip undergoes significant plastic deformation, which consumes a large amount of plastic deformation energy.

 2. Mechanical properties of materials under uniaxial static tension